relicary/spring-6-reactive-mongo/README.md

 }
 ```

+## Query Methods

+In this [link](https://docs.spring.io/spring-data/mongodb/docs/current-SNAPSHOT/reference/html/#mongodb.repositories.queries) can be seen the keywords to declare query methods in signature.

 ## About testing Mono and Flux

 The class `AtomicReference` is a good way for testing the Reactive responses but there are better ways.